briefercloud/briefer/docs/DEPLOYMENT.md

    sudo yum install docker -y
    sudo systemctl start docker
    ```
-3. Run the `start.sh` script and enter Briefer's TLD to start all the containers.
+3. Run `start.sh` to start all the containers.
-   We recommend using `briefer.your_domain_here.com` as the TLD.
    ```bash
    ./start.sh
    ```
 4. Expose your server to the internet or your local network.
-   Make sure that you allow traffic on ports 3000 and 8080.
-The first one is for the Briefer web application (the one you'll access in your browser), and the second one is for the API that the web application talks to.
+   Make sure that you allow traffic on port 3000.
-5. Create the necessary DNS records to access ports 3000 and 8080.
+5. (Optional) Create DNS records to make it easier to access Briefer.
-   Use `app.briefer.your_domain_here.com` as the name for the web application bound to port 3000, and `api.briefer.your_domain_here.com` as the name for the API bound to port 8080.

 If you want to use an RDS instance for the database, you will need to: